-Vote Center Representatives are trained to assist voters with options to change text size and contrast on the Ballot Marking Tablet, use of the ATI including adjusting volume and reading speed.
+Vote Center Representatives are trained to assist voters with options to change text size and contrast on the Ballot Marking Tablet, use of the ATI including adjusting volume and reading speed on the ATI.
 The ATI units are compatible with several assistive devices for voters with disabilities, such as sip-and-puff systems, paddles, and head-pointers.
 Ballot Marking Tablets are also programmed to be read, or listened to, in English, Spanish or Chinese.

 Security and contingency plans are in place to prevent disruption of voting, and to ensure that the election is properly conducted.
-When Vote Centers are not in operation, the site and equipment will be secured through tested and established security protocols such as tamperevident seals and secure storage facilities.
+When Vote Centers are not in operation, the site and equipment will be secured through tested and established security protocols such as tamper-evident seals and secure storage facilities.
 Three sample Vote Center layout diagrams, based on room size, are provided in the Appendix.

-Vote Center Formula: Vote Centers will open sequentially, with greater numbers of Vote Centers in operation as Election Day draws nearer.
-The County will continue its practice of opening regional Vote Centers 29 days before the election.
-Additional Vote Centers will open 10 days before the election and all Vote Centers will be in full operation beginning the third day before the election.
+Vote Center Formula: The County will continue its practice of opening regional Vote Centers 29 days before the election.
+Additional Vote Centers will open 10 days before the election, and all Vote Centers will be in full operation beginning the third day before the election.